-Terms and Conditions of The Liberty Pensions Scheme
+Terms and Conditions of the Liberty SIPP

 2.2 Your Individual SIPP Arrangement and Group SIPP Arrangement is made up of 1,000 separate Segments, which will be held (as provided for in the Trust Deed and Rules) within one or more "Arrangement(s)" for the purposes of the Act.
 We reserve the right to vary the structure of the Scheme and the manner in which your Segments are held under the Scheme from time to time.
 Any such amendment, variation or modiﬁcation of the structure of the Scheme will not amount to an amendment of these Terms and Conditions and as such we will not be required to provide you with notice of any such change under paragraph 14 below.
-If you transfer in beneﬁts to the Scheme that have already been made available to pay income withdrawal benefits (either as an unsecured pension or alternatively secured pension) then the funds representing those rights will be held in separate Arrangements to any other funds you hold under the Scheme.
+If you transfer in beneﬁts to the Scheme that have already been made available to pay income withdrawal beneﬁts then the funds representing those rights will be held in separate Arrangements to any other funds you hold under the Scheme.
 Such transfers in shall only be permitted to the extent that they do not prejudice the Scheme's status as a registered pension scheme.
 Each Arrangement is formed by these Terms and Conditions.
 Your Membership is based on the declarations you made to us, the information you disclosed to us and the options you have selected on your Application Form.

-2.3.
-The Scheme is governed by a trust deed and rules (called the “Trust Deed” and “Rules” respectively), as amended by any subsequent deeds.
-We are the Scheme Establisher and Operator and Liberty Trustees Limited is the Trustee of the Scheme.
+2.3 EBS Pensions Limited is the Scheme Establisher and Operator and Liberty Trustees Limited is the Trustee of the Scheme.

-3. Administration fees and expenses
+3. Administration Fees and Expenses

-3.1.
-A copy of the schedule of charges and expenses that we apply from time to time is available on request and is also downloadable from the Liberty website.
+3.1 A copy of the schedule of charges and expenses that we apply from time to time is available on request and is also downloadable from the product website.
 We are entitled to charge fees and expenses for administering your Membership.
 We may reasonably increase the fees from time to time by giving you not less than one month's notice.
 In addition, we may from time to time amend other provisions of the schedule of charges by giving not less than one month's notice.

-3.3.
-We shall bear no liability for any tax charge or unauthorised payment (as defined in the Act) made by or in respect of the Scheme.
+3.3 We shall bear no liability for any tax charge or unauthorised payment (as defined in the Act) made by or in respect of the Scheme.
 If any such charge is incurred or any such payment is made, we shall be entitled to take steps to recover any fees, charges or expenses incurred by us in respect of such liability in accordance with paragraph 3.4 below.

-3.4.
-Where this paragraph applies, we are entitled to realise any asset within your Member's Fund and, unless we agree with you otherwise at the time, you confirm that we should realise the last investment made first and only to the degree required to meet the payment due.
+3.4 Where this paragraph applies, we are entitled to realise any asset within your Member's Fund and, unless we agree with you otherwise at the time, you confirm that we should realise the last investment made first and only to the degree required to meet the payment due.
 The interest will accrue from the due date to the date of payment at the rate equal to the base rate from time to time of Barclays Bank plc plus 3%.
 Should there be insufficient funds available within your Member's Fund we may enforce payment from your own resources.

-4.1.
-All contributions paid and transfers of other invested pension entitlements into the Scheme by you or on your behalf shall be apportioned equally between your unvested segments.
+4.1 All contributions paid and transfers of other invested pension entitlements into the Scheme by you or on your behalf shall be apportioned equally between your unvested segments.

-4.2.
-Subject to the Rules, at such times as we allow, you may agree with us new levels of contributions.
+4.2 Subject to the Rules, at such times as we allow, you may agree with us new levels of contributions.

-4.3.
-Subject to the Rules and to our agreement, you may pay additional regular or single contributions.
+4.3 Subject to the Rules and to our agreement, you may pay additional regular or single contributions.

-4.4 Member Contributions
+4.4 Member Contributions:

 Member Contributions may be made:

-- on a regular basis (see the Application Form for further details); and/or
+(b) on a regular basis (see the Application Form for further details); and/or

 Where Member Contributions do not qualify for tax relief (see Section 4.6, below) such Contributions may only be made as a one-off payment in any amount.

-4.6 Member Contributions qualifying for tax relief
+4.5 Member Contributions qualifying for tax relief

 Subject to limitations (see Section 4.14 below) Member Contributions will qualify for tax relief provided that:

-- the Member is under age 75 at the time the Contribution is accepted; and
+(a) the Member is under age 75 at the time the Contribution is accepted; and

-- the Member is a Relevant UK Individual; and
+(b) the Member is a Relevant UK Individual; and

-4.7 Payment of tax relief on Member Contributions
+4.6 Payment of tax relief on Member Contributions

 Liberty Trustees Limited makes such tax claims monthly, in arrears.
 Tax relief is not available for investment until it is received from HMRC, which can typically take six (6) to ten (10) weeks depending on the timing of the Contribution.
 This tax relief will be credited to the Member's account.
 Members are responsible for reclaiming any higher rate tax relief from HMRC, which may be reclaimed through their local HMRC tax office and will not be credited to their SIPP fund.

-The tax relief’s referred to in the Terms and Conditions are those available under current legislation (as at the date of publication).
+The tax reliefs referred to in the Terms and Conditions are those available under current legislation (as at the date of publication).

 4.7 Recycling of Pension Commencement Lump Sums EBS Pensions Limited will not allow the recycling (as deﬁned in the HMRC Pension Regulations) of Pension Commencement Lump Sums in respect of the Scheme.

-4.9 Employer Contributions
+4.8 Employer Contributions

-4.10 Monitoring Employer Contributions
+4.9 Monitoring Employer Contributions

-4.11 Tax relief on Employer Contributions
+4.10 Tax relief on Employer Contributions

 Employer Contributions must be paid gross.
 You are not entitled to receive tax relief on Employer Contributions.
 Your employer may however be able to claim tax relief directly from HMRC against its own liability to tax.